fuzzco/fuzznuxt/README.md

 1. Copy `.env.example` as `.env` and add the appropriate Prismic API URL.
 1. `npm run dev`
 1. Set up Prismic:
-    1. Create a custom type called `front_page` with the a UID field called `slug` with the value `front-page`.
+    1. Create a custom type called `page` with the a UID field called `slug`.
+Create a Page with the slug `front-page`.
 This is the content that will appear on `pages/index.vue`
     1. Create a custom type called `settings`.
 This is the content that will be used for global site settings.

 ## Fonts